robbalmbra/RomBuilder/docker/README.md

 **Other**
 * USER_MODS - Defines location of custom modifications bash script to alter sources after being pulled
 * JUST_UPLOAD=1 - Causes build script to only upload any built files to mega and/or scp
-* ADDITIONAL_PROPS - Defines a list of props that will be appended to the build props of the build; e.g `ro.config.vc_call_steps=20;camera.eis.enable=1`.
-Note - Each prop is seperated by a semicolon.
 * PROCESS_OTA=1 - Generate ota json and upload to sourceforge.
 Default is ignored.
 * JUST_PROCESS_OTA - Only run ota generation and upload script.